-The application consists of the following components:
+The Project consists of the following components:

-- General Plan Amendment (GPA) A request to change the existing General Plan land use designation from General Commercial Office (CO-G) to Mixed Use Horizontal 2 (MU-H2) and add 64 dwelling units above the General Plan allowance to Anomaly 16 of the General Plan Table LU2 (Anomaly Locations); - Planned Community Development Plan Amendment An amendment to the Newport Place Planned Community (PC-11) to include the project site within the Residential Overlay; - Major Site Development Review A site development review in accordance with the Newport Place Planned Community and Section 20.52.80 (Site Development Reviews) of the Newport Beach Municipal Code (NBMC), for the construction of the Project; - Affordable Housing Implementation Plan (AHIP) A plan specifying how the Project would meet the City's affordable housing requirements, in exchange for a request of a 50% increase in density.
-The Applicant seeks six development standard waivers related to park land dedication, building setbacks, building height, private open space for each residential unit, common open space for the entire Project, and overall residential project density pursuant to Chapter 20.32 (Density Bonus) of the NBMC and Government Code Section 65915 (Density Bonus Law).
-The Applicant also seeks one development concession related to the mix of affordable units, pursuant to Chapter 20.32 (Density Bonus) of the NBMC and Government Code Section 65915; - Traffic Study A traffic study pursuant to Chapter 15.40 (Traffic Phasing Ordinance) of the NBMC; - Development Agreement A Development Agreement between the Applicant and the City, pursuant to Section 15.45.020(A)(2)(a) (Development Agreement Required) of the NBMC, which would provide the Applicant with the vested right to develop the Project for a term of 10 years and to provide negotiated public benefits to the City; and - Addendum to the 2006 General Plan Update Program Environmental Impact Report (Addendum) - Pursuant to the California Environmental Quality Act (CEQA), the Addendum addresses reasonably foreseeable environmental impacts resulting from the Project.
+- General Plan Amendment A request to change the existing General Plan Land Use Designation of the Property from CO-G (General Commercial Office) to MU-H2 (Mixed-Use Horizontal); - Planned Community Development Plan Amendment An amendment to the Newport Place Planned Community (PC-11) to include the Property within the Residential Overlay; - Major Site Development Review A site development review in accordance with the Newport Place Planned Community (PC-11) and Section 20.52.80 (Site Development Reviews) of the Newport Beach Municipal Code (NBMC), for the construction of the Project; - Tentative Vesting Tract Map A Vesting Tentative Tract Map No. 19261 pursuant to Title 19 (Subdivisions) of the NBMC for condominium purposes of 67 dwelling units; - Affordable Housing Implementation Plan A program specifying how the Project would meet the City's affordable housing requirements, in exchange for a request of 27.5% increase in density.
+The Applicant seeks four development standard waivers related to park land dedication, building setbacks, and building height, pursuant to Chapter 20.32 (Density Bonus) of the NBMC and Government Code Section 65915 (Density Bonus Law).
+The Applicant also seeks two development concessions related to the mix of affordable units and a waiver of a portion of the required park in-lieu fees, pursuant to Chapter 20.32 (Density Bonus) of the NBMC and Government Code Section 65915; - Development Agreement A Development Agreement, between the Applicant and the City, pursuant to Sections 15.45.020.A.2.a (Development Agreement Required) of the NBMC, which would provide the Applicant with vested right to develop the Project for a term of 10 years and provide negotiated public benefits to the City; and - Addendum to the 2006 General Plan Update Program Environmental Impact Reports - Pursuant to the California Environmental Quality Act (CEQA), the Addendum addresses reasonably foreseeable environmental impacts resulting from the Project.